Wondering how you’re going to get that project done? First, you need to define a workflow process. Read below to learn how.

-Jennifer said that when you’re first thinking about workflow, you want to start with the end in mind.
-That is, look towards the end goal and then work backwards, so you can figure out the right path to get there.
+When you’re first thinking about a workflow, you want to start with the end in mind.
+This means you shuold look towards the end goal and then work backward so you can figure out the right path to get there.
 This will help you determine your workflow process.

 How to Define Your Workflow